Red007Master/gamma-scripts/README.md

 # Guide
 ## Step 0 - Obtaining dependencies to run the scripts

-For scripts to work need libraries/packages that it uses.
+For scripts to work it will need libraries/packages that it uses.

 - **For Ubuntu/Debian systems:**
 ```